 Nobody likes disappointing a customer and jeopardizing a strong customer relationship.
 But when you mess up – how you mend the relationship is key to succeeding in any customer-facing role.

 Rather than turn away when things get tough, you need to properly mend the relationship.

 And most importantly – if executed correctly, your relationship can come out even stronger.

 So, how do you not only salvage but also improve a damaged customer relationship?

 The first step is to assess what went wrong

 Where did things go wrong?
 You can’t repair the relationship until you understand this.

-“First, you have to view mistakes as learning opportunities,” said Tim Peek, a corporate coach and strategy consultant who frequently works with organizations looking to improve sales team performance.
-“Take a deep breath, step back, and ask what’s to be learned from the situation.”
+Tim Peek, a corporate coach and strategy consultant, advises that before anything else – view mistakes as learning opportunties: “take a deep breath, step back, and ask what’s to be learned from the situation.”

 Determine the real problem

-Asking questions helps clarify what your customers perceive as the real problem, which may vary (and vary wildly) from what you think might be the real problem.
+Asking questions helps clarify what your customers perceive as the real problem, which may vary from what you think might be the real problem.